Helpful Hints

 Preschoolers become anxious when faced with new siblings, school changes, or a move into a new family home.
 With siblings, children feel that parents may forget about them in favor of the new baby.
 They attempt to gain attention by reverting to temper tantrums and tears.
 A new school causes apprehension in young children, as they may be unsure that they can trust their surroundings — the same is true of a new home.

 To combat this, building confidence in a child is the key to success at this age.
 Christine Kodman-Jones, a clinical psychologist from Bala Cynwyd, Pa., recommends a visit to the new school in advance.
-This gives a child the opportunity to meet his or her teacher, classmates, and familiarize themselves with the surroundings.
+This gives a child the opportunity to meet his or her teacher, and classmates, and familiarize themselves with the surroundings.
 Always assure children that their anxiety is acceptable.
 It is important not to stifle a child’s emotions in an attempt to get him or her to act “big.”
 Plan extra one-on-one time with preschoolers to make him or her feel less threatened by change.
-Never cave in to regressive behavior, such as a pacifier or co-sleeping.
+Never cave into regressive behavior, such as a pacifier or co-sleeping.
 Submitting only makes these habits harder to break.
 Instead, enforce the idea that nothing is wrong by maintaining the established routine.

 Tuck Sleep Foundation is a non-profit community devoted to improving sleep hygiene, health and wellness through the creation and dissemination of comprehensive, unbiased, free web-based resources.
 Tuck has been featured on NPR, Lifehacker, Radiolab and is referenced by many colleges/universities and sleep organizations across the web.
 Click on the link below to learn more about sleep and health.